Horseshoe Lake, Illinois, USA

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

 Water Level Control: Metro East Sanitary District

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Horseshoe Lake IL article with your fellow Lake Lubbers!
+Share our Horseshoe Lake article with your fellow Lake Lubbers!